collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_user_interface.rst

 **Problem**: Your auto-generated ID numbering system is stuck on a value that is already in use, or the numbers are not sorting or being generated properly.

 **Solution**: If you notice values such as titles and identifiers are sorting incorrectly, you may need to reload sort values from your data.
 The internal format of sort values can vary between versions of CollectiveAccess, causing erroneous sorting behavior after an upgrade.
-To rebuild sort values, navigate to Manage -> Administration -> Maintenance -> Rebuild Sort Values from the Global Navigation.
+To rebuild sort values, navigate to **Manage > Administration > Maintenance > Rebuild Sort Values** from the Global Navigation.

 Note that depending upon the size of your database, reloading sort values can take from a few minutes to an hour or more.